coneill-math/m2r/README.md

 #   gens gb(ideal({t^4-x,t^3-y,t^2-z}), DegreeLimit => {})
 ```

-You can compute the basis respective of different orders as follows.
-The default ordering is the [grevlex order](https://en.wikipedia.org/wiki/Monomial_order) on the variables given by `mpoly::vars()` applied to the `mpolyList` given by the polynomials.
+You can compute the basis respective of different [orders](https://en.wikipedia.org/wiki/Monomial_order) as well The default ordering is the one in the respective ring, which defaults to `grevlex`; however, changing the order is as simple as changing the ring.

 ``` r
 R <- ring(c("x","y","t","z"), order = "lex")